hanif-rn/universe-league-rankings/README.md

 - Line chart representing ranks per episode for each contestant
 - Line chart can display all data at once, or one contestant at a time
 - Contestant basic information is shown in the form of cards
+- View the top 7 (potential pool of winners) for each episode